zanellig/parser/README.md

 Core code was written by hand.

-Help from GPT-5.5 was used on the lexer, refactoring into an extendable structure, and writing these docs!
+Help from GPT-5.5 was used on the lexer, refactoring into an extendable structure, and writing these docs.

 To install dependencies: